PakitoSec/cyvest/docs/getting-started/quickstart.md

     console = Console()
     display_summary(cv, console)

+    # Filter display to show only checks at INFO level or higher (excludes NONE)
+    display_summary(cv, console, min_level=Level.INFO)

+    # Show only high-severity checks (SUSPICIOUS and above)
+    display_summary(cv, console, min_level=Level.SUSPICIOUS)

     save_investigation_json(cv, "investigation.json")
     save_investigation_markdown(cv, "report.md")
 ```

+!!! tip "Filtering checks by severity"
+    Use the `min_level` parameter to focus on actionable findings.
+Setting `min_level=Level.INFO` (default: `Level.NONE`) hides checks that haven't been scored, reducing noise in large investigations.

 !!! question "Where do exports live?"
     The docs assume you write to the project root, but automation pipelines typically point to `dist/` (JSON) and `reports/` (Markdown/PDF).
 Adjust paths to match your workflow.